 Note: Only network pharmacies will check to see if step therapy applies to your prescription drug.
 If you get a step therapy drug at a non-network pharmacy, the drug may not be covered.

-Your provider may write the prescription "dispense as written" if he or she wants you to get only the brand-name drug.
-You can also tell the pharmacist you want the brand-name drug, though you will usually pay more for drugs with a generic equivalent.
+Your provider may write the prescription "dispense as written" if they want you to get only the prescribed brand-name or biological drug.
+You can also tell the pharmacist you want the brand-name or biological drug.

 Therapeutic Interchange Program (TIP)

-Check whether your drug is affected by TIP using the UMP Preferred Drug List or by calling Washington State Rx Services at 1-888-361-1611.
+Check whether your drug is affected by TIP using the UMP Preferred Drug List or by calling Washington State Rx Services at 1-888-361-1611 (TRS: 711).
 Not all nonpreferred drugs are affected by TIP.

 The pharmacist will substitute the preferred drug when your prescribing provider has “endorsed” the Washington Preferred Drug List, and:

 - You are filling your prescription in Washington State or through PPS.

 - Your prescribing provider allows substitution on your prescription.

 Note: Regardless of whether you or your prescriber ask the pharmacist to “dispense as written,” if you get the nonpreferred drug, you will pay the applicable cost-share.